BLITZSCALE: Fast and Live Large Model Autoscaling with O(1) Host Caching: System Overview of

-To realize live autoscaling, we break the scaling granularity from instance to layer-level, so we can offload computation from overloaded instances to instances with partially loaded parameters for live execution. {\fig{fig:overview}} (d) illustrates this.
-When inst.0 becomes overloaded and inst.1 has begun scaling, after inst.1 has loaded the first layer, we redirect all requests from inst.0 to inst.1 for execution.
-Once inst.1 completes the first layer's execution, it forwards the activation back to inst.0 to process the remaining layers.
-This improves serving throughput.
-To see why, considering serving a 7-layer model, so inst.0 alone will have a throughput of 1/7.
-With our live scaling, after loading one layer on inst.1, both instances can cooperatively handle requests, increasing the throughput to 1/6.
-The throughput continues to improve as more layers are loaded, reaching the peak (doubled) after half of the layers have been loaded---at only half the load time.

-\textsection{\ref{sec:design-pp}} describes our zigzag scheduling for coordinating overloaded and new instances during live autoscaling to achieve an optimal performance for live autoscale.
+To this end, we propose a novel cooperative execution scheme for live autoscaling.
+The key observation is that though the scaled instance alone cannot finish the requests until all layers are loaded, it can alleviate the load of the overloaded instance with its loaded layers, thus improving the serving throughput. {\fig{fig:overview}} (d) illustrates this.
+When inst.0 becomes overloaded and inst.1 is under scaling, after inst.1 has loaded the first layer, we redirect all requests from inst.0 to inst.1 for execution.
+Once inst.1 completes the first layer's execution, it forwards the activation back to inst.0 to process the remaining layers, and the system throughput increases with reduced queued latencies, as queued requests are processed faster.
+To see why the throughput increases, consider serving a 7-layer model. inst.0 alone will have a throughput of 1/7.
+With our live scaling, after loading one layer on inst.1, inst.0 only needs to execute 6 layers, so its throughput increases to 1/6.
+The throughput continues to improve as more layers are loaded, reaching the peak (doubled) after half of the layers have been loaded---half of the scaling time. \textsection{\ref{sec:design-pp}} describes our ZigZag scheduling for coordinating overloaded and new instances during live autoscaling to achieve optimal performance for live autoscaling.